FusionAuth/fusionauth-example-react-sdk/README.md

 - `client` contains the React client application code which utilizes the FusionAuth React SDK
 - `server` contains an Express server app which is used to securely perform the token exchange

 The React client shows example usage of the SDK and integrates with [React Router v6](https://reactrouter.com/en/main).
-It consists of a simple Login page which utilizes the

 ## Setup